Connect with others who understand.

 Healthy lifestyle changes can help you feel better and prevent complications like heart disease.
 Examples of healthy lifestyle habits for lupus include:

-• Eat a well-balanced diet with plenty of fruits, vegetables, and whole grains.
+• Eating a well-balanced diet with plenty of fruits, vegetables, and whole grains

-• Limit how much sodium (salt), saturated fat, and sugar you eat.
-Saturated fat is found in butter, cheese, red meat, and fried foods.
+• Limiting how much sodium (salt), sugar, and saturated fat (found in butter, cheese, red meat, and fried foods) you eat

 With today’s treatments and regular medical care, many people with lupus are living longer, healthier lives.
 Knowing what can affect life expectancy — like your age at diagnosis, symptoms, and other health conditions — can help you and your doctor make informed choices.
 Sticking to your treatment plan and making healthy lifestyle changes may also help lower the risk of serious problems and improve your overall outlook.